arebee/MarkDownTest/samples/1_5 - Interception using Unity.markdown

 > ![](images/note.gif)#!SPOKENBY(Jana)!#:
 >
-If you donâ€™t need to use Unity interception, you donâ€™t need to install the libraries through NuGet: interception is an extension to the core Unity installation.
+If you don’t need to use Unity interception, you don’t need to install the libraries through NuGet: interception is an extension to the core Unity installation.

 For more information about how to add the interception extension to a Unity container instance and about how you can use a configuration file instead of code, see the topic [Configuring a Container for Interception](http://go.microsoft.com/fwlink/p/?LinkID=304182).